sanika-gobare/delta-demo/README.md

 # delta-demo
-Demo for Git and Github class
+Demo for Git and Github class.